 Pagoda (塔 tǎ) – a tiered tower with multiple, prominent eaves.
 Often has a religious function or is considered sacred.

-Immortal’s Cave (洞府 dòngfǔ) – the abode of a cultivator.
+Immortal’s Cave (洞府 dòngfǔ) – also translated as Cave Estate or Immortal Estate.
+The abode of a cultivator.
 Often high up in the mountains in a cave where spiritual energy is abundant.
-Similar to Grottoes.
+Similar to a Grotto (洞天).

 Fairy (仙女 xiānnǚ) (仙子 xiānzǐ) – a term used to describe a woman of otherworldly beauty.

 - Note: Not to be confused with the Western concept of Fairies.

 Lotus Flower (莲花 liánhuā) – symbolizes purity & enlightenment in Chinese culture.
 Appears quite often in these novels.

 Jade (玉 yù) – a type of gemstone that was more valuable than gold in Ancient China.
 It was even thought to have mystical powers/properties and to be associated with the soul and immortality.
 In cultivation novels, magical items are often made from jade.
 And anything beautiful, refined, or lustrous is commonly described as being “Jade-like”.

 - Jade comes in two types: Jadeite and Nephrite.
 Jadeite is usually a vivid green color, and this is what Westerners are more familiar with.
 Nephrite comes in many colors, one of which is a creamy white.
 This white jade is called “mutton-fat jade” (羊脂玉) by the Chinese, and they consider it to be the most valuable kind of jade.

 Incense (香 xiāng) – aromatic material which releases fragrant smoke when burned.
 Used in religious ceremonies, to aid in meditation, and in many other cultural activities.
 Incense Sticks (or Joss Sticks) are frequently mentioned in these novels.